Vertolobus/Vertolobus/README.md

 - 👋 Hi, I’m @Vertolobus
 - 👀 I’m interested in go in the IT direction
 - 🌱 I’m currently learning Python and c++
-- thank you for watching my profile
+- thank you for watching my profile, have a good day :)
 - ------------------------------------------------

 <!---